ReneTejeda/SilentFB/README.md

 # SilentFB
-Hide facebook &amp; facebook messenger online status and last seen. for (iOS sideload) And no more playing videos automatically!
+Hide facebook &amp; facebook messenger online status and last seen.
+And no more playing videos automatically!

+For iOS !

 <b>How to use (Precompiled - Sideload)</b>